 - First of all, the remarkable Golden Armadillo Lizard represents an incredible species of reptile.
 Further, this remarkable lizard evolved as endemic solely to certain desert regions in one specific portion of the globe.

 - The reptile also remains a unique species of animal.
 That holds true partly due to its rather fascinating defense mechanism.
 This approach to defense constitutes rolling into a tight ball, which makes it appear larger to would-be predators.

 - Furthermore, the IUCN previously listed the Golden Armadillo Lizard as Vulnerable, on its Red List.
 Thankfully, however, the organization recently downgraded that status to Least Concern.
-This occurred due to a virtual cessation in the pet trade.
+This action occurred due to a virtual cessation in the pet trade.

 Golden Armadillo Lizard Physical Description

-The rather fascinating Golden Armadillo Lizard remains a moderately sized reptile.
-Yet that does not diminish its truly fascinating nature.
+Most notably, the rather fascinating Golden Armadillo Lizard remains a moderately sized reptile.
+Yet that fact does not diminish its truly fascinating nature.
 What the creature lacks in size it more than makes up for in other ways.

 In appearance, the creature displays striking patterns.
 That’s because its colors range from a light brown to a dark brown on top.
 Yet the underbelly of the Golden Armadillo Lizard appears yellow, with a black pattern.

-Individuals range in size from 6.5-8.5 in (16-21 cm) in length, with no discernible sexual dimorphism.
-Its bite measures so powerful for a creature of its size that it can literally break its own jaws when it bites.
+Additionally, individuals range in size from 6.5-8.5 in (16-21 cm) in length, with no discernible sexual dimorphism.
+Also, its bite measures so powerful for a creature of its size that it can literally break its own jaws when it bites.